auduman/stat545-hw-uduman-aisha/hw03/hw03_ggplot_dplyr.md

 ![](hw03_ggplot_dplyr_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-16-1.png)

-This is very interesting - for each country worst affected by HIV/AIDS we can see a sharp decline in life expectancies all occuring between 1985-1990. \*\*MOre info about epidemic with links).
+This is very interesting - for each country worst affected by HIV/AIDS we can see a sharp decline in life expectancies all occuring between 1985-1990.
+This makes sense as the [AIDS epidemic](https://www.avert.org/professionals/history-hiv-aids/overview) hit hardest in the late 1970's-early 1980's, before which time most people had never heard of the disease.
 Something promising is the upwards trend seen in Botswana and Zimbabwe.

 Now to look at Northern Africa: